-USING THE COMPREHENSIVE ANNUAL FINANCIAL REPORT
+USING THE ANNUAL COMPREHENSIVE FINANCIAL REPORT

-The comprehensive annual financial report consists of this MD&A, a series of basic financial statements (described below) and notes to those statements.
-These statements are organized so the reader can understand the District as a financial whole.
+The annual comprehensive financial report consists of this MD&A, a series of basic financial statements (described below) and notes to those statements.
+These statements are organized so the reader can understand the West County Wastewater District (WCW) as a financial whole.
 The statements provide an increasingly detailed look at specific financial activities.
 The basic financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.